 ClimateCare is paid a small fee to cover administrative costs associated sourcing and supplying carbon credits, quality advisory services and registry account management.

 How do I know that the carbon credits I purchase under FlyNeutral actually offset my emissions?

-We have an audit trail of all carbon credits purchased under FlyNeutral and this will be audited every year.
+We track all carbon credits purchased under FlyNeutral and the retirement of them is reviewed every year.

 How and why is a carbon credit retired or cancelled?

 Retiring a carbon credit permanently removes it from circulation in all registries.
 It means it has been matched to a carbon emission, and thus effects the offset.